Promoting health and human rights of vulnerable groups through education and technologies

 PROJECTS

-PARTNERS
+PARTNERS AND DONORS

 Andrey Rylkov Foundation for Health and Social Justice (ARF) is a grass-roots organization from Moscow, Russia with the mission to promote and develop humane drug policy based on tolerance, protection of health, dignity and human rights.
 The Foundation engages in 4 key strategies to advance its mission: advocacy, watchdog, service provision and capacity building of affected communities and individuals.